paweljakubas/j-data-analysis/chapters/inverted-table.md

 After loading CSV all columns are literals, and there is a helper function casting a given column to a number (if possible).
 Under the hood the function uses the technique from the above - see `columnAsNum` defined in j/analysis.ijs.
-Another useful function is `columnTypes` which inform about the types of columns in a given inverted table.
+Another useful function is `columnTypes` which informs about the types of columns in a given inverted table.

 ### Add column